Texas Sheet Cake Made Smaller

 - 1/2 cup chopped nuts (optional)

 Preheat the oven to (350°F)= (176°C) degrees.
 Grease the 1/4 sheet cookie sheet.
 Combine the flour and sugar in a bowl.
 Bring the butter, cocoa, and water to a boil.
 Turn the stove off.
-Add the buttermilk, soda, egg, and vanilla to the pan with the boiling mixture.
-Use a hand mixer to combine the flour and sugar in the pan, blend until smooth.
+Add the buttermilk, soda, egg, and vanilla extract to the pan with the boiling mixture.
+Use a hand mixer or electric mixer to combine the dry ingredients flour and sugar in the pan, blend until smooth.
 Pour into a greased pan.
 Baking time: 1/4 sheet jelly roll/cookie sheet, 20-25 minutes (when a toothpick comes out clean)

 Grab a medium saucepan and melt the butter, add the cocoa and the milk.
-Bring to a boil stirring constantly, add the powdered sugar, vanilla, and nuts.
+Bring to a boil while you stir or whisk constantly.
+Add the powdered sugar, vanilla extract, and nuts.
 I make this frosting while the cake is baking and then spread it on the semi-cooled cake.

 Can I make these Gluten-Free?